Are your visitors 10 second wonders or long haulers?

 With the launch of Google Analytics 4, you've got a whole new world of exciting metrics to choose from!

 One of the more interesting options is engagement rate.

-While bounce rate is no longer available, you now have several engagement-based metrics at your disposal.
+Although bounce rate is available in GA4, you now have several other engagement-based metrics at your disposal.
 One of the most popular is engagement rate, which can help you see how often users meaningfully interact with your website and mobile app.

 Keep reading to learn all about engagement rate, where you can find it, and how it can help you measure your site’s success.

 Engagement rate is the exact opposite bounce rate and is expressed as a percentage.
 This is calculated by the amount of sessions divided by the engaged sessions.

 If you change the key metrics on, for example, your GA4 Home report, you can see that bounce rate + engagement rate is exactly 100%.

 For a session to be considered engaged, a visitor has to do one or more of the following:

 - Engage actively on your website or mobile app for over 10 seconds.